SachithaBS/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/hybrid1.png "Connected to Arc")

 1. Let's verify the onboarding of **ubuntu-k8s** machine on Azure Arc from Azure portal.
-Switch to the browser tab where you have logged into the Azure portal already in step 1 and browse TO **azure-arc** resource group
+Switch to the browser tab where you have logged into the Azure portal already in step 1 and browse To **azure-arc** resource group

 1. Now click on Refresh from the azure-arc overview page.